ballerina-platform/ballerina-distribution/examples/nats-client-basic-auth/nats-client-basic-auth.md

 # NATS client - Basic authentication

 NATS client connections can be authenticated in many ways.
-One of them is using username and password credentials.
+One of them is by using the username and password credentials.
 In this example, the underlying connection of the publisher is secured with basic authentication.

 ::: code nats-client-basic-auth.bal :::